leighton-0/reverse_proxy_analysis/README.md

-## CDNRECON - A Content Delivery Network recon tool
+# CDNRECON: Peel back the layers of the web
-<b>CDNRECON is a reconnaissance tool that tries to find the origin or backend IP address of a website protected by a CDNs reverse proxy.
-You can use it to get a head start when penetration testing a client protected by one aswell as to find possible misconfigurations on your own server.
-What ever your use case may be, CDNRECON can also be used as a general recon / scanning tool since it automates some common recon tasks in the process.
+CDNRECON is a tool that tries to find the origin or backend IP address of a website protected by a CDNs reverse proxy.
+This tool can be useful in penetration testing to identify the true target IP and in reconnaissance to identify the hosting provider or data center of a website.
+You can also simply use it to test your own website for any leaks.

-<b>The things CDNRECON does:
+Short summary of it's functionality:
+- Identify the origin IP behind a CDN's reverse proxy
+- Display information about the hosting provider and data center of the website
+- Support for both HTTP and HTTPS

+A more in-depth chronological order of what it does:
 - Checks the target domain nameservers
 - Dumps DNS records with DNSDumpster
 - Gets subdomains from the target domains SSL certificate